spheronFdn/shardeum-docs/docs/storage/spheron.md

 1. **Connect your Git Provider:**<br/>
    Connecting your Git provider allows Spheron to sync your repositories and trigger deployments whenever new updates are made.
 Spheron supports the following Git providers: [Github](https://github.com/), [Gitlab](https://about.gitlab.com/), and [Bitbucket](https://bitbucket.org/).

-2. **Set up your project:**<br/>
+2. **Set up your Project:**<br/>
-   Create a new project on the Spheron and choose your desired app repository for deployment.
+   Create a new project on Spheron and choose your desired app repository for deployment.

 3. **Select deployment protocol:**<br/>
    Select your desired protocol for hosting your static app.
 Spheron supports the following protocols: **Arweave**, **Filecoin**, and **IPFS**.